shajahandeveloper/shajahanDM/README.md

 #step 7:
 Identify the users who are most similar to the user to be suggested.

+Note: Unable to add Ratings.csv file as the file is very large.

 #step 8:
 Calculating Weighted Average Recommendation Score and keeping the first 5 movies.